 Jumpstart your day with a trip to one of Salt Lake's premier farmers’ markets.
-There are several throughout the city, including the Tuesday Harvest Market and the Saturday Farmers Market, the latter of which kicks off June 11 in Pioneer Park.
+There are several throughout the city, including the Tuesday Harvest Market and the Saturday Farmers Market.
 Whether you’re shopping for fresh veggies or baked goods, it's the perfect opportunity to chat with the local farmers and community.
 Get there early for the best picks or stay late for top-dollar deals.

 6. Distilleries and Brewers

 There's a lot more to Salt Lake City's nightlife scene than posh nightclubs and charming dive bars.
 The microbrewery and distillery scenes have been booming as of late, and for good reason.
 There's something for every taste and temperament, from eco-conscious Uinta Brewing Company's Brew House Pub that runs 100 percent on solar and wind power to Bohemian Brewery, serving European-style lagers.

 Sometimes all you need is a little ballet to put a symbolic pep in your step.
 As Utah's premier dance training school, Ballet West sure sets the bar high.
 In addition to current productions, there are several highly anticipated shows hitting the stage this year.

 8. Connect Pass

 On a time crunch?
 Salt Lake's Connect Pass unlocks top cultural activities from the palm of your hand.
 It saves users 50-80 percent on regular admission, plus it has lots of perks.
 There are currently 16 featured attractions where you can use your pass, including the Clark Planetarium, the Utah Museum of Fine Arts and Red Butte Garden.
 For a weekend getaway, opt for the one-, two- or three-day pass to get your culture fix.